 - Email content should contain a mini-lesson with a call to action (give them homework to do with an easy, actionable step they can finish in 10 minutes but will help transform their lives)

-- Setup a Facebook group for the challenge where readers can share their struggles and wins and you can provide encouragement and advice to a bigger group.
+- Set up a Facebook group for the challenge where readers can share their struggles and wins and you can provide encouragement and advice to a bigger group.

 - Have a clickable button with a picture to help promote the challenge